Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

     (1, 1, 2, 1, 4, 1)
     ```

-A `newaxis` index by itself, `a[newaxis]`, simply adds a new axis at the
-beginning of the shape.

 To summarize, **`newaxis` (or `None`) inserts a new size 1 axis in the
 corresponding location in the tuple index.
 The remaining, non-`newaxis`
 indices in the tuple index are indexed as if the `newaxis` indices were not
 there.**

-What I haven't said yet is why you would want such a thing.
-One use-case is to
+What I haven't said yet is why you would want to do such a thing in the first
-explicitly convert a 1-D vector into a 2-D matrix representing a row or
+place.
+One use-case is to explicitly convert a 1-D vector into a 2-D matrix
-column vector.
+representing a row or column vector.
 For example,

 ```py
 >>> v = np.array([0, 1, -1])